GoogleCloudPlatform/cloud-opensource-java/library-best-practices/glossary.md

-- **Linkage conflict**: a linkage error when the signature, return type, modifiers, or throws declaration of a non-private method, field, or class in a dependency has changed (or removed) in an incompatible way between the version supplied at compile time and the version invoked at runtime.
+- **Linkage conflict**: a linkage error when the signature, return type, modifiers, or throws declaration of a non-private method, field, or class in a dependency has changed (or removed) in an incompatible way between the version supplied at compile time and the version available in the class path at runtime.
   For example, a public method may be removed from a class or an extended class may be made final.
   - Or, another perspective: In cases where binary compatibility and source